Blog/AI Real Estate Photography: Complete Guide for Agents & Photographers/AI Real Estate Photography in New York: The 2026 Guide for Agents

 Case Study 2: A Luxury Broker in SoHo

 A top-producing broker in SoHo specializing in pre-war condos faced a challenge: preserving the historical character while making units appear modern and bright.
 Traditional editing often overexposed windows or distorted proportions.
 Using AI real estate photography in New York tailored for architectural accuracy, the broker achieved natural-looking enhancements that preserved the original charm.
 The listing went under contract in 11 days—significantly below the 45-day average for that price point.
-This approach is also effective for luxury markets—see our guide on luxury real estate marketing with AI.
+This approach is also effective for luxury markets—see our guide on AI Real Estate Photography in San Francisco: 2026 Guide for Agents.

 How to Get Started with AI Real Estate Photography in New York